Year-Round IPM Program Pages

 - Continue checking pheromone traps.

-- Treat if needed according to Plum Pest Management Guidelines.
+- Treat if needed according to the plum Pest Management Guidelines.

 Monitor omnivorous leafroller: